 Tracking is key to holding yourself accountable to meeting your goals.
 Once you make it a habit, it will be easier to adopt other small changes later in the year.

-This can be a small, inexpensive notebook you write in, a smartphone app you add your information to, a wearable health tracker that records much of the data for you, or a combination of these.
+This can be a small notebook, a one-page habit tracker you print out each week, a smartphone app you add your information to, a wearable health tracker that records much of the data for you, or a combination of these.

 February: Measure all your food